Who is a Legal Assistant

 - Those supporting a senior lawyer can only give the required help they need if they know what is expected of them, so it makes the expectations clear.
 This holds true for specific tasks and projects they are assigned, and day-to-day matters staff members handle.
 It pays to encourage an open dialogue to avoid a communication breakdown, and senior lawyers can anticipate problems and obstacles in order to deal with them more effectively.

-- Not only do staffs need to know when they are doing something right, it is just as important to let a staff member know when his or her performance is not meeting expectations.
+- Not only do staff need to know when they are doing something right, but it is also just as important to let a staff member know when his or her performance is not meeting expectations.
 While it can be tough to provide constructive criticism, particularly for lawyers new to a firm, it is important for the staff member’s professional growth and their efficiency in supporting you.

 - Litigation legal assistants can expect to be the first point of contact for clients and opposing counsel a variety of files.
 They will also likely be the person who coordinates multiple schedules for the setting of meetings, discoveries, and applications at the courthouse.
 Some of the responsibilities of a typical legal assistant can include general file management, the preparation of various documents including correspondence and pleadings, the managing of timelines for the production of documents, and the day to day interaction with clients.
 At all of these points of contact, the confidentiality of the client’s information must be maintained.